emilianoyoung/ai/_posts/_archive/2019-12-05-deepmind-co-founder-leaves-to-join-owner-google-in-new-role.md

       domain: ft.com
     quality: 39
   - title: "DeepMind co-founder Mustafa Suleyman is moving to Google"
     excerpt: "DEEPMIND CO-FOUNDER Mustafa Suleyman has left the AI lab to take a role at its parent company Google.
 Suleyman announced over the summer that he was taking open-ended leave from DeepMind, fuelling speculation of a rift.
-However, he has emerged, seemingly unscathed and will now take up a role involving AI at Google.
-It's not clear exactly what ..."
+However, he has emerged, seemingly ..."
-    publishedDateTime: 2019-12-06T10:39:00Z
+    publishedDateTime: 2019-12-06T10:24:00Z
     sourceUrl: https://www.theinquirer.net/inquirer/news/3084509/deepmind-co-founder-mustafa-suleyman-moves-google
     type: article
     provider: